Whyalla Steelworks: Red dust controversy

-Resolution

-Despite describing their 'journey' with Whyalla's dust-affected community as 'reactive', 'very closed door', and 'adversarial', OneSteel eventually worked with the Whyalla Red Dust Action Group and sustainability consultants to address the community’s issues and work towards a feasible solution.
-OneSteel believes that Project Magnet was successful in addressing the red dust issue, mainly through the company’s introduction of a wet crushing process in 2007.
-Since then, OneSteel has attempted to further reduce its dust emissions and works with council and community groups to improve the visual appearance of dust-impacted areas in Whyalla.
+OneSteel eventually worked with the Whyalla Red Dust Action Group and sustainability consultants to address the community's issues and work towards a feasible solution.
+It said that Project Magnet was successful in addressing the red dust issue, mainly through the introduction of a wet crushing process in 2007.
+The company committed to working with council and community groups to improve the visual appearance of dust-impacted areas in Whyalla.
 The WRDAG was disbanded in 2010 after agreement that the red dust issue had been addressed.
-Former chair of the WRDAG, Ted Kittel, stated “The problem is resolved with a fair and reasonable outcome.
-I believe that OneSteel has now set a benchmark in the way it addresses environmental issues and in the excellent way it now communicates with the community.”